12 steps to implement hybrid work

 Discover 12 steps to implementing hybrid work and still make your employee want to come to the office

-1. clear guidelines
+1. Set up clear guidelines for your hybrid workplace

 Employers should create policies and procedures that facilitate employee assimilation with the new work model.
-One thing to consider is clarifying what type of hybrid working the company chooses.
+One thing to consider is clarifying what type of hybrid work the company chooses.
 This can be either a blanket policy or guidance on how employees can request hybrid working and who in their position is authorized to do so.
 Employees should also be aware of their roles and responsibilities.

 Companies have to deal with the legal implications of hybrid working.
 This means a formal change in working and employment conditions in the company.